 In 1992 and 1993, Dorothy Nichols videotaped these powerful oral histories of World War II religious conscientious objectors who served in Civilian Public Service Camps.
 These men served as fire-fighters, carpenters, road builders, tree planters, loggers, radio operators, surveyors, and more in the camps.
 Two worked in mental hospitals.
-Two of these men were used as human guinea pigs for medical experiments, including the Starvation Project.
+Two of these men were used as human guinea pigs for medical experiments, including the Semi-Starvation Project.
 All went on later in life to serve their communities as men of conviction, compassion, and peace.

 Dorothy’s interest in Civilian Public Service began as a child when she listened to many heated discussions about CPS between her father, Virgil Nichols, and her uncle Malcolm Nichols.
 Because of his hearing disability, Malcolm had been classified as 4F and would have never been chosen to serve in the military.
 However, he was required to serve in Civilian Public Service simply because he chose to register as a religious conscientious objector.
 On the other hand, Virgil served in the Army and each believed they had made the better decision.